MicrosoftDocs/ai-builder/ai-builder-docs/generate-document-output-prompt.md

     > [!IMPORTANT]
     > Your document layout can't exceed 20MB, can't be confidential, or contain passwords.

-    For this scenario, you'll use the following this invoice document layout:
+    For this scenario, you'll use the following invoice document layout:

     :::image type="content" source="media/generate-document-output-prompt/invoice-template.png" alt-text="Screenshot of invoice layout document.":::